annabelverspeek/EPA133A/Assignment4/EPA133a-G12-A4/README.md

 1) Find out what the economic criticality was of every road segment.
 2) Find out the vulnerability of the bridges on every road segment for the conditions the bridges have.
 3) Find out the vulnerability of the bridges on every road segment for the risk of a flood happening at that road segment.

 ## How to Use
 Per folder, there is a description how to use the files:

 ### data
 In the processed data, the data on the bridges can be found: *'BMMS_overview'* In the folder of the raw data, the RMMS database can be found.
 For the data on traffic all files are read that end with '.traffic.htm'.
 For the location of the road segments, data is used from the files ending with '.lrps.htm'.
 For the vulnerability of the bridges, the *'vulnerability_water_distance'* files are used that can be found in the processed data folder.

+#### osm
+The osm data is used to geographically visualize the vulnerability of the bridges and the criticality of the roads.

 ### model
 The model folder contains of 4 different folders, being the input folder, osm folder and the output folder.